North Korea fires second suspected missile in six days

 North Korea has welcomed in the new year with two missile tests in quick succession.

-Today's test could be timed to coincide with a UN security council meeting in New York - where the US and its allies condemned last week's launch.
+Today's test could be timed to coincide with a UN Security Council meeting in New York - where the US and its allies condemned last week's launch.

 But it could also serve several other functions.

-One could be to divert public attention from an increasingly severe economic situation in the country brought on by the pandemic.
+One could be to divert public attention from an increasingly severe economic situation in the country, which has been worsened by the coronavirus pandemic.

-Another could be to get the attention of the Biden administration, which has shown little interest in resuming negotiations with Pyongyang after the failed summit between former President Trump and Kim Jong-Un in 2019.
+Another could be to get the attention of Washington, which has shown little interest in resuming negotiations with Pyongyang after the failed summit between former President Donald Trump and Kim Jong-un in 2019.

 There a third reason, which is less often reported.
-North and South Korea are engaged in what observers say is an increasingly intense arms race.
-Both sides working to perfect smaller, more accurate and more deadly missile systems with which they can threaten each other's leaderships.
+North and South Korea are engaged in what observers say is an increasingly intense arms race, with both sides working to perfect smaller, more accurate and more deadly missile systems with which they can threaten each other's leaderships.

-The tests come as Pyongyang struggles with food shortages due to a coronavirus blockade that has severely affected its economy.
+The latest tests come as Pyongyang struggles with food shortages due to a coronavirus blockade that has severely affected its economy.

-At the end-of-year meeting, Mr Kim said the country was facing a "great life-and-death struggle", adding that increasing development and improving people's living standards were among this year's goals.
+At the end-of-year meeting of the ruling party, Mr Kim said the country was facing a "great life-and-death struggle", adding that increasing development and improving people's living standards were among this year's goals.

-United Nations officials had earlier warned that vulnerable children and elderly people in North Korea were at risk of starvation.
+UN officials had earlier warned that vulnerable children and elderly people in North Korea were at risk of starvation.

 The US has been calling for North Korea to give up its nuclear weapons, and Pyongyang's relationship with President Joe Biden's administration has so far been fraught with tension.

-North Korea has also repeatedly accused South Korea of double standards over military activities.
+North Korea has also repeatedly accused South Korea of double standards over its military activities.

 South Korea recently tested its first submarine-launched ballistic missile, which it said was needed as deterrence against North Korea's "provocations".